What is the 2019 #fussycuttingsewalong?

 - For starters, it doesn’t involve signing your life away – you can join in for 1 week, 12 weeks or all 52 weeks!
 I want it to be fun and to fit in with you!

 - Just over half-way through the year I’ll organise a group quilt to reflect on the sewalong for that year.
 Participation in the group quilt involves sending me (the host) a 6-point diamond star based on a theme (yet to be decided).
-This entirely voluntary – you can 100% take part in the sewalong without taking part in the group quilt!
+This is entirely voluntary – you can 100% take part in the sewalong without taking part in the group quilt!
 This is just an added extra because it is nice to have a tangible object as a reflection of our year of creating and sewing together!

 - Taking part also involves using the hashtag #fussycuttingsewalong on any posts related to your fussycuttingsewalong journey (this might be fabric shopping, placement advice, joining advice, progress photos and, of course, your 6-point diamond stars!) as well as tagging me into your posts with the 6-point diamond stars.
 Using the hashtag helps people to support and encourage one another and tagging me into your post helps people to know who to ask questions to if they’re interested in taking part.